brousalis/peteshow/README.md

 `cookies`      | Store saved fields (from [reuse](https://github.com/brousalis/peteshow/wiki/Custom-plugins#reuse)) in cookies rather than localStorage
 [rules](https://github.com/brousalis/peteshow/wiki/Custom-plugins#rules)       | A hash of selectors to values that you want to be used when filling out forms.
 It ignores hidden inputs
 [special](https://github.com/brousalis/peteshow/wiki/Custom-plugins#special)   | Called after the rules are applied and can include custom javascript
-[ignore](https://github.com/brousalis/peteshow/wiki/Custom-plugins#ignore)     | An array of selectors you wish to have fill out forms ignore
+[ignore](https://github.com/brousalis/peteshow/wiki/Custom-plugins#ignore)     | An array of input IDs you wish to have fill out forms ignore
 [force](https://github.com/brousalis/peteshow/wiki/Custom-plugins#force)       | Similar to rules, but can be used for hidden inputs
 [filters](https://github.com/brousalis/peteshow/wiki/Custom-plugins#filter)    | Filters out options from select boxes [reuse](https://github.com/brousalis/peteshow/wiki/Custom-plugins#reuse)       | Define input selectors to be saved and reused on certain URLs